 Yeah, exactly.
 If you’re going to do it you have to do it right.
 You can’t put an epic song to waste – especially if it’s something you really like.
 You should feel that you have something you’re proud of when you watch it again.

 That Modest track was a nice change because until then you’d been edited to pretty dramatic music.
-It’s suited your skating but does it feel like you’ve been typecast as a more intense person than you are?
+That style suits your skating but do you at all feel like you’re typecast as a more intense person than you are?

 Yeah, I was listening to music the other day and thinking about that actually.
 It would be nice to throw around a random edit to more of what I actually listen to on a daily basis.
 Although I listen to Modest, I’m down for other stuff.
 I’d skate to The Cure if I could, that’s who I listen to all the time.
 It would be cool to change that pace up a little bit.